runrunmao/Healthcare-Aanlysis/README.md

 ## Overview
-Healthcare analytics is vital for improving patient care, operational efficiency, and cost management.
-This project showcases my expertise in SQL for data cleaning and analysisusing a healthcare dataset.
-The goal was to extract actionable insights to improve patient outcomes, optimize hospital operations, and support decision-making.
-This project demonstrates my ability to handle real-world data challenges, derive meaningful insights, and present them in a clear and professional manner.
+Healthcare analytics plays a critical role in improving patient care, optimizing operations, and reducing costs.
+This project demonstrates my expertise in **SQL** for data cleaning, analysis, and deriving actionable insights from a healthcare dataset.
+By addressing real-world challenges, I identified trends, patterns, and key metrics to support decision-making and improve patient outcomes.
+This project highlights my ability to transform raw data into meaningful solutions, showcasing my technical skills and problem-solving abilities as a **Data Analyst**.